bruderj15/Hasmtlib/README.md

 Although Hasmtlib does not yet make use of _observable_ sharing [(StableNames)](https://downloads.haskell.org/ghc/9.6.1/docs/libraries/base-4.18.0.0/System-Mem-StableName.html#:~:text=Stable%20Names,-data%20StableName%20a&text=An%20abstract%20name%20for%20an,makeStableName%20on%20the%20same%20object.) like Ersatz does, sharing in the API still allows for pure formula construction.

-Therefore this allows you to use the much richer subset of Haskell than a purely monadic meta-language would, which [hgoes/smtlib2](https://github.com/hgoes/smtlib2) is one of.
+Therefore, this allows you to use the much richer subset of Haskell than a purely monadic meta-language would, which [hgoes/smtlib2](https://github.com/hgoes/smtlib2) is one of.
 This ultimately results in extremely compact code.

 For instance, to define the addition of two `V3` containing a Real-SMT-Expression:
 ```haskell